-Light and bright rooms here start at $200 per night, are spread throughout several well-maintained buildings, and feature free Wi-Fi, flat-screen TVs, minifridges, and coffeemakers.
+Light and bright rooms here start at $200 per night.
+They are spread throughout several well-maintained buildings, and feature free Wi-Fi, flat-screen TVs, mini-fridges, and coffeemakers.

-As a guest, you’ll also enjoy access to free shuttle services and can make use of an outdoor pool, an onsite spa, an impressive gym, two private beaches, dine at three on-site restaurants, sample drinks at two different bars, and partake in daily breakfast for an additional fee.
+As a guest, you’ll also enjoy access to free shuttle services.
+You can make use of an outdoor pool, an onsite spa, an impressive gym, two private beaches, dine at three on-site restaurants, sample drinks at two different bars, and partake in daily breakfast (for an additional fee).

 While you’re there, you’ll want to check out the Handelskade, which are the colorful buildings along the waterfront in Punda.